Perfect Stovetop NY Strip Steak: A Step-by-Step Guide

 Now that you’ve mastered the fundamentals of cooking a perfect stovetop NY strip steak, let's delve into some advanced techniques to take your steak game to the next level.
 These techniques add another layer of complexity and sophistication to your culinary repertoire.

-Reverse Searing: Slow and Steady
+reverse searing: Slow and Steady

 For an extra juicy and tender steak, try reverse searing.
 This technique involves cooking the steak in a low oven (around 250°F) until it reaches an internal temperature just below your desired doneness.
 Then, you sear the steak over high heat for a few minutes to create a beautiful crust.
 This method ensures the steak cooks evenly without overcooking and results in a steak that's exceptionally tender and juicy.